How to Convert an Image to PDF in Google Drive

 -

-In the print dialog, open the Printer dropdown and select Microsoft Print to PDF.
+In the print dialog, open the Destination or Printer dropdown.

-- Click Print.
+- Click Save.

 Your image is now saved as a PDF file on your computer.
+Open it to confirm that the image appears correctly.

 Converting an Image to PDF on Google Drive Mobile App

-Tap the image to open it.
+- Tap the uploaded image to open it.

-Choose where to save the file and tap Save.
+- Choose where to save the file.

 Conclusion

-Each method serves a specific use case.
 Choose based on whether you need text extraction, speed, or mobile convenience.